There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 “You can use panniers to carry luggage on your bike in combination with a bicycle cargo trailer.
 You should avoid packing everything in a backpack.”

 But one size does not fit all.
-When you pack for a long cycling trip, people rarely get it right the first time, according to Øyvind.
+When packing for a long cycling trip, people rarely get it right the first time, according to Øyvind.
 “You need to try and fail.
-That way you figure out what worked for you and what you didn’t have to bring – and then you learn something for the next trip.
-That’s half the fun when you go on ‘expeditions’!”
+That way you can figure out what worked and what didn’t – and learn something for the next trip.
+That’s half the fun when going on ‘expeditions’!”

-Important when you’re planning a cycling holiday in Norway, is to know that the climate and temperatures vary a lot in the different parts of the country.
+When you’re planning a cycling holiday in Norway, it's important to know that the climate and temperature can vary a lot in the different parts of the country.

 Above the Arctic Circle in Northern Norway, you may not experience true spring until late May or early June, but by then the long and bright summer days have already started.
 Here, you can cycle under the midnight sun until the end of July, and the season ends in September/October.

 Note that both Northern Norway and mountainous regions are colder than the rest of the country.
-Make sure you bring enough clothes.
+Make sure you bring warm clothes.

-Also when cycling in Norway, you need to be prepared for rainy days.
+When cycling in Norway, you need to be prepared for rainy days, so do bring along rain gear.

-Read more about seasons and climate in Norway.
+Read more about the seasons and climate in Norway.

-It is possible to bring your bike on public transport in Norway, such as trains, ferries and similar.
-You have to pay a fee, usually the same as what a child would pay.
+It is possible to bring your bike on public transport in Norway, such as buses, ferries and similar.
+You have to pay a fee, which is often the same as a ticket for children.
+Always check train departures in advance, as some departures have separate carriages for bikes, while others do not allow bikes onboard.

-Avoid rush hour, as you might have to wait for a later departure if, for instance, the train is crowded and there is no room for your bike.
+Avoid rush hour, as you might have to wait for a later departure if the bus is crowded and there is no room for your bike, for example.

 You can also check your bike as special baggage on flights but note that this does not include e-bikes.

-It is possible to bring your bike on public transport in Norway, such as trains, ferries and similar.
-You have to pay a fee, usually the same as what a child would pay.
+It is possible to bring your bike on public transport in Norway, such as buses, ferries and similar.
+You have to pay a fee, which is often the same as a ticket for children.
+Always check train departures in advance, as some departures have separate carriages for bikes, while others do not allow bikes onboard.

-Avoid rush hour, as you might have to wait for a later departure if, for instance, the train is crowded and there is no room for your bike.
+Avoid rush hour, as you might have to wait for a later departure if the bus is crowded and there is no room for your bike, for example.

 You can also check your bike as special baggage on flights but note that this does not include e-bikes.